-- Staff understood their duty to raise concerns and report incidents and near misses.
-Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned and shared lessons, identified themes and took action to improve safety in the practice. - The practice acted on and learned from external safety events as well as patient and medicine safety alerts.
+• Staff understood their duty to raise concerns and report incidents and near misses.
+Leaders and managers supported them when they did so.

+- There were adequate systems for reviewing and investigating when things went wrong.
+The practice learned and shared lessons, identified themes and took action to improve safety in the practice. - The practice acted on and learned from external safety events.
+The practice had a system for managing patient safety and medicine alerts.
+The nurses at the practice were responsible for checking relevant patients then informing the GPs at the practice.
+Although this system did not put patients at risk, it required strengthening through more formal oversight by the GPs.
+This was actioned after our inspection.